A Mini-Symposium on Cumulative Risk Assessment in the Occupational SettingPosted on by

 There are certainly many challenges to incorporating CRA in the workplace.
-Many of the same methodological and technical challenges f in complex risk assessments encountered in environmental and community settings also impact CRAs in the workplace.
+Many of the same methodological and technical challenges that hinder complex risk assessments encountered in environmental and community settings also impact CRAs in the workplace.
 Additionally, there are challenges unique to the workplace including methodological limitations, data and information gaps, regulatory and public policy restraints, and social and ethical considerations.
 Although many challenges exist, several steps to move towards utilizing CRA in the workplace have been suggested such as:

 - Use of mode of action (MOA) hypotheses to identify potential stressors and their interactions;

 - Use checklist and audit tools to identify interactive stressors in the workplace and beyond;